J. B. Moore Plate III Variant Crystal Trading Post Navajo Rug, circa 1910

 Once Known Native American Weaver

-This J.B.
-Moore Plate III Variant Crystal Trading Post Navajo Rug, measuring 50" x 76", is a stunning example of early 20th-century Navajo weaving.
-Based on the designs featured in J.B.
-Moore's iconic 1903 Catalog of Navajo Blankets, this rug follows the "Plate III" layout but with border variations, making it a unique piece.
-The Plate III design is known for its bold central diamond motifs framed by intricate geometric patterns, a hallmark of the Crystal Trading Post style.
-This rug incorporates a balanced palette of earth tones with natural and aniline dyes, creating a visually striking yet harmonious composition.
-The weaver's expert craftsmanship is evident in the precise, tightly woven patterns.
+This stunning J.B.
+Moore Plate III Variant Crystal Trading Post Navajo Rug, measuring 50" x 76", is a remarkable example of early 20th-century Navajo weaving.
+Inspired by designs from J.B.
+Moore's iconic 1903 Catalog of Navajo Blankets, this unique piece features the classic "Plate III" layout with distinct border variations.
+The Plate III design is celebrated for its bold central diamond motifs framed by intricate geometric patterns, a true hallmark of the Crystal Trading Post style.

 J.B.
-Moore was a prominent trader at the Crystal Trading Post, located in northwestern New Mexico, where he played a significant role in transforming and popularizing Navajo rug designs in the early 1900s.
-He is best known for introducing patterns that blended traditional Navajo motifs with contemporary influences, appealing to the growing demand for Navajo rugs in the broader American market.
-His 1903 and 1911 mail-order catalogs were instrumental in promoting these designs, showcasing a range of styles, including those inspired by Oriental rugs and classic Navajo symbols.
-Moore's influence helped establish the Crystal style as a cornerstone of Navajo weaving, with many of his patterns still revered and sought after by collectors today.
+Moore, a prominent trader at the Crystal Trading Post in northwestern New Mexico, played a pivotal role in popularizing and transforming Navajo rug designs in the early 1900s.
+He was instrumental in introducing patterns that blended traditional Navajo motifs with contemporary influences, meeting the growing demand for Navajo rugs in the broader American market.
+His influential 1903 and 1911 mail-order catalogs promoted a diverse range of styles, including those inspired by Oriental rugs and classic Navajo symbols.
+Moore's lasting impact helped establish the Crystal style as a cornerstone of Navajo weaving, with many of his patterns still revered and highly sought after by collectors today.

 Condition: very good condition

-Provenance: this J B Moore Plate III Variant Crystal Trading Post Navajo Rug is from a Santa Fe collector
+Provenance: this J. B. Moore Plate III Variant Crystal Trading Post Navajo Rug, circa 1910 is from a Santa Fe collector

 Recommended Reading: J. B. Moore-United States Licensed Indian Trader Avanyu Publishing, Inc., 1987.